 Known for its education programs, Rowan University student teacher shares his perspective

-In this first-person perspective piece, graduate student in Education, Lucas Taylor of Gloucester County, NJ, discusses the arduous trials of being a part of something bigger than higher education – being a part of an internship.
-Throughout his experience, Lucas describes the rigors of becoming as consistent as possible in a professional scene as well as understanding the developmental period that comes along with internships.
+In this first-person perspective piece, graduate student in Education, Lucas Taylor of Gloucester County, NJ, discusses the arduous trials of being a part of something bigger than higher education – being a part of a teaching internship.
+Throughout his experience as a student teacher, Lucas describes the rigors of becoming as consistent as possible in a professional scene as well as understanding the developmental period that comes along with internships.

-Understanding that the biggest takeaway from internships is the general experience of being a part of something bigger is one of the most difficult parts of settling in.
-I still remember that general feeling of excitement, as well as nervousness, began to creep in when I had received notice of my placement for the first time.
-Especially within the Education program, many of my classmates and friends had started to frantically message and start to compare the different placements to try to get as much information as possible to create an expectation before they get started.
+Understanding that the biggest takeaway from teaching internships is the general experience of being a part of something bigger is one of the most difficult parts of settling in.
+I still remember that general feeling of excitement, as well as nervousness, began to creep in when I received notice of my student teacher placement for the first time.
+Especially within the Education program, many of my classmates and friends started to frantically message and start to compare the different placements to try to get as much information as possible to create an expectation before starting.

 With all that being said, my internship experience was something that I never anticipated enjoying as much as I am now.
 In comparison to my teaching methods in the first semester, I had felt as if I was being too safe and unable to really relish in being a future educator.
 Once I broke out of that mindset, I really started to build rapport with my students as well as become more invested with the intricate details of teaching.